 They are even found overseas in one location, the fantastic Waddesdon Manor in the UK owned by the Rothschild family.
 Lauren remembers visiting this amazing estate and described how the wine shop carries two wines from Napa – Opus One and Ackerman – not a bad place to be at all!

-A more recent addition to their wine portfolio is the Le Chatelaine Napa Valley Red Wine (a five varietal Cabernet Sauivngon and Merlot based blend) also grown at their Coombsville vineyard.
+A more recent addition to their wine portfolio is the Le Chatelaine Napa Valley Red Wine (a five variety Cabernet Sauvignon and Merlot based blend) also grown at their Coombsville vineyard.
 Le Chatelaine is French for Mistress of the Castle.
-The 2013 vintage shows a noticeable warm espresso and mocha characteristic on the bouquet.
+The 2013 vintage shows a noticeable espresso and mocha characteristic on the bouquet.
 Wonderful texture on the palate – almost a fine chalkiness.

-Over the span of some five years, Lauren meticulously oversaw the restoration of a Queen Anne Victorian originally built in 1888.
+Over the span of some five years (with a brief interruption due to the Napa earthquake in August of 2014), Lauren meticulously oversaw the restoration of a Queen Anne Victorian originally built in 1889, today known as the Ackerman Heritage House.
+Lauren is only the 6th owner of this historic house.
 This downtown Napa located “living museum” contains many unique and one-of-a-kind items that Lauren personally discovered and purchased – some she found by taking multiple trips to Europe.
 After this restoration was completed in 2015, this has become one of Napa’s hidden gems.
 It is within a short walk of many of Napa’s noted restaurants and a number of the downtown hotels.
 The kitchen is arguably one of the highlights of this home.
+And in 2019, the Ackerman Vineyards received a California Preservation Design Award for the meticulous restoration on the hold house – a statewide award highlighting excellent in historic preservation.

 Tastings are held in The Aviary, a cozy space in a separate building adjoining the main house.
 This was initially built by prior owners as an enclosed aviary for keeping pheasants and chickens.
 While you taste the Ackerman wines here – the calming gaze of Robert Mondavi keeps watch over you – a painting of this Napa Valley ‘godfather’ hangs near the tasting bar.